KenticoAcademy/kentico-onboarding-js/README.md

 Simple step-by-step task for Kentico Academy to learn the basics of JS, React, Redux, TypeScript.

 This project will consist of separate tasks.
 In the zeroth task we will prepare repository and configure commit-based tests run.
-In the first one we will implement simple list of editable items using **ReactJS** only.
+In the first one we will implement simple board of editable items using **ReactJS** only.
 In the second we will try to refactor our code to use **ImmutableJS**.
 Next task will focus on managing the application state via **ReduxJS**.
 Then we will rewrite the whole app to **TypeScript**.